Who this guide is for

 - a photocopy of your divorce order, and

 - government-issued photo ID, such as a driver's licence or passport.

-As of January 2019, the fee is $40 for each Certificate of Divorce.
+As of June 2022, the fee is $40 for each Certificate of Divorce.
 If you and the other person both want one, you'll have to pay $80.
 You can pay with cash, or a money order or certified cheque (with two pieces of ID) payable to the Minister of Finance.
-Some registries also accept debit, but check first.
+Some registries also accept debit, but check with your registry.